 Book Your Air Tickets to Yogyakarta

 We hope we piqued your interest with this Yogyakarta itinerary, to discover a hidden gem that’s rich in heritage, culture, and adventure.
-AirAsia runs flights from Singapore to Yogyakarta daily starting from S$188 per return trip.
+Plan your Yogyakarta adventure now with AirAsia.

-Equipping yourself with some useful phrases of the local language not only shows your sincerity in learning about the country and immersing yourself in it, but is also a great way to break the ice with locals!
-Here’s a few you might find handy.
+Equipping yourself with some useful phrases of the local language not only shows your sincerity in learning about the country and immersing yourself in it but is also a great way to break the ice with locals!
+Here are a few you might find handy.

 |Hello/Greetings||Salam! or Apa Kabar?|